TonyBUK/AoC/2015/Day23/readme.md

 **Part 2**

-So because for Part 2 we initialise Register A to 1, we use the first set of starting data, which for my data set is 77671, which takes 231 iterations through the while loop before A = 1, therefore B = 231.
+So because for Part 2 we initialise Register A to 1, we use the more different set of starting data, which for my data set is 77671, which takes 231 iterations through the while loop before A = 1, therefore B = 231.

 **Python vs C++ vs C**